Ivy Midseason Teleconference (audio)

 PHILADELPHIA - At the midseason Ivy League women's basketball teleconference Thursday morning, University of Pennsylvania head coach Mike McLaughlin answered questions about the current state of the program.

-On junior captain Alyssa Baron:
+On the play of Alyssa Baron: